Head shaving

-Head shaving, also known as being bald by choice, is the shaving of the hair from a person's head.
+Head shaving, or bald by choice, is the shaving of the hair from a person's head.
 People throughout history have shaved all or part of their heads for diverse reasons including aesthetics, convenience, culture, fashion, practicality, punishment, a rite of passage, religion, or style.

+History

 Early history

 The earliest historical records describing head shaving are from ancient Mediterranean cultures such as Egypt, Greece, and Rome.
+In Rome, there was a custom to offer the hair from a person's first shaving to the gods, a practice that likely came from the Greeks.
 The Egyptian priest class ritualistically removed all hair from head to toe by plucking it.

 Religious significance

 Many Buddhists and Vaisnavas, especially Hare Krishnas, shave their heads.
 Some Hindu and most Buddhist monks and nuns shave their heads upon entering their order, and Buddhist monks and nuns in Korea have their heads shaved every 15 days.
 Muslim men have the choice of shaving their heads after performing the Umrah and Hajj, following the tradition of committing to Allah, but are not required to keep it permanently shaved.